 ONLINE WATERCOLOR WORKSHOPS

-Synthetic and / or Black Velvet brand brushes.
+Synthetic and / or Black Velvet brand brushes are fine.

-Flat – two 1/2 inch (with wedge shape at end of handle for applying masking - such as Windsor
+Flat – two 1/2 inch (with wedge shape at end of handle for applying masking - such as Winsor

 and Newton 995 aquarelle brush), one 1/3 inch and a 1 inch.